0800 Classification and Compensation

 .110 Statutory Authority

-.111 Section 130.7 of the Civil Service Law provides that the Director of the Division of Classification and Compensation may authorize payment of additional compensation, called a Geographic Pay Differential, to State employees in one or more areas of the State when recruitment and/or retention problems can be tied to private or other non-State employers in such areas paying substantially higher wage rates for a similar occupation.
+.111 Section 130.7 of the Civil Service Law provides that the Director of the Division of Classification and Compensation may authorize payment of additional compensation, called a Geographic Pay Differential, to State employees in one or more areas of the State when recruitment and/or retention difficulties can be tied to private or other non-State employers in such areas paying substantially higher salaries for a similar occupation.
 All such determinations are subject to the approval of the Director of the Division of the Budget.

-.130 Approved Special Salary Treatments
+.130 Approved Salary Differentials

 .212 All requests should include detailed information and documentation regarding: